AveryMcLean04/P2P-File-Sharing-App/README.md

 ## Common Commands

-The following command sequence demonstrates a typical interaction between Alice and Bob*:
+The following command sequence demonstrates a typical interaction between Alice and Bob:

 ### Python